acc1729/anethaathira/characters/people.md

 He dedicated himself to eradicating the aberrant and the monstrous.
 In times of great struggle he can bring these visions back to the front of his mind, reliving the trauma in exchange for the ability to see beyong the veil again, allowing him the gift of truesight, and the power to clamp any teleportation near him.
 These moments are scene as furious, psychotic episodes, and his feriocity during them has led to rumors of insanity.

+## Liam

+### Region: Tetoco
+### Nightshade

+Liam is a thief in the Nightshade clan, amongst the upper echelons of their tribe.
+Liam has mentored Cree Arkay and helped her develop her latent abilities.
+Liam was captured by Karst Jahui and extradited to Texpan for justice.
+Along the way, the trickster escaped his captors, and resides in Texpan.
+Liam is planning a heist on a national magic item auction.

 ## Malcolm